Pack3tL0ss/ConsolePi/README.md

   - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery)
 - RaspberryPi zero w
   - With both single port micro-usb otg USB adapter and multi-port otg usb-hub.
 Use this with battery pack on a regular basis.
+- Raspberry Pi 2 Model B (running Buster)
+    - Tested via wired port, and with external USB-WiFi adapter.
+Have not tested any BlueTooth Dongles
 - Raspberry Pi Model B (running Buster)
     - Tested via wired port, and with external USB-WiFi adapter.
 Have not tested any BlueTooth Dongles